 In my experience, even if a student breezes through an easy, parent-prescribed curriculum and gets hired right out of college in a job that pays an enviable income, none of that really matters if the college graduate spends the next 40-years hating in their work.

 In my case, once I finally experienced the joy of earning a living performing a work I love and believe in, I began encouraging my children to discover a work they love -- a work well-suited to their talents, abilities, genuine interests, values and personality traits.

-If it turns out that the work they discover they love requires a college degree, then yes, enroll in college.
+If it turns out that the work they discover they love requires a college degree, then yes, I encourage them to enroll in college.
 Otherwise, if the work doesn't require a college degree, then they can probably get the training they need without experiencing all of the opportunity costs that come with getting a college degree.